How to Make a Wrist Splint for Carpal Tunnel

 Step #8

 The wrist is completely wrapped in the tape.
-Now, it is time to check whether the tape allows full movement to your hand and wrist or not.
+Now, it is time to check whether the tape allows full movement to your hand and wrist.
 If not, you may have wrapped it UN-properly.

-Additionally, this wrist splint pulls open the carpal tunnel and reduces the pressure on the median nerve.
-Besides, we are required to not apply any additional pressure to the wrist and arm.
+This wrist splint pulls open the carpal tunnel and reduces the pressure on the median nerve.
+Besides, we are required not to apply any additional pressure to the wrist and arm.

-Therefore, while sticking the tape to the arm, we did not apply the pressure.
+Therefore, while sticking the tape to the arm, we did not apply pressure.

 Using Sports Tape